In Summer of 2019, I embarked upon a wellness journey.

 - Frozen and non-organic vegetables.
 Buying frozen is cheaper, and also helps me avoid food waste.
 I do purchase some fresh vegetables (zucchini, mushrooms, sweet potatoes), but rarely organic.

 - Frozen seafood.
 I rarely buy fresh seafood unless it is on sale.

 - Non-organic fresh fruit, unless the organic is on sale or priced low.
 I’ve never liked canned fruit, so I don’t buy it.

-- Keep processed snacks to a minimum, choosing options such as nuts and raisins over chips and sweets.
+- Keep processed snacks to a minimum, choosing options such as nuts, dates and raisins over chips and sweets.
 But, I do love tortilla chips and salsa, and buy them every few weeks!